SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 > aside positive You can refer to the Event Portal topic design to identify what event and topic taxonomy is in play
 > here to understand the Solace topic routing concept better.

+* Import the **account-management** as a project into an IDE of your choice :Intellij, Eclipse or SpringSource Tool Suite.
+  All the 3 tools are installed on the VM and are available on the desktop for your use.
+* The code for importing is available at the location :
+  **/home/ubuntu/GitHub/solace-masterclass-code/banking-domain/account-management**
+> aside negative If you need any assistance in this, please feel free to reach out to the Solace instructors nearby.

-* Open the file named SolaceEventPublisher.java in the path : account-management/src/main/java/com/solace/acme/bank/accountmanagement/service/SolaceEventPublisher.java
+* Open the file named SolaceEventPublisher.java in the IDE project :
     * Add the following code block in the method **connectToBroker** :
       ```Java
           final PersistentMessageReceiver fraudDetectedEventReceiver = messagingService.createPersistentMessageReceiverBuilder().build(Queue.durableExclusiveQueue(configProperties.getSolaceFraudDetectedEventQueue()));